ngpepin/Pop_OS_hibernation_manager/README.md

 Whitelist Configuration
 -----------------------

 Review and modify the whitelist in the script to ensure critical system processes are not terminated.
+This is not a complete list!

-Although it is unlikely that auditd would log a core OS process as a blocker, or that the script would go on an indiscriminate killing rampage (perhaps as a result of a parsing error/unanticipated edge case), this is a recommended precaution for ensuring system stability.
+Although it is unlikely that auditd would log a core OS process as a blocker, or that the script would go on an indiscriminate killing rampage, perhaps as a result of a parsing error/unanticipated edge case, the whitelist should be taken seriously as a simple precaution that could help maintain system stability and avoid data loss.

 As an additional guardrail, the script will not kill more processes than the max specified with MAX_KILL_COUNT (arbitrarily set to 3 in the repo).
+This provides an additional mitigation against Freddy Krueger behavior.

 Contributing
 ------------